sabaemrani/Parkinsons-Disease/README.md

-# Implementation of prediction of disease status and biomarker identification using multi taks learning
+# Prognosis and Diagnosis of Parkinson's Disease Using Multi-Task Learning

 Data is downloaded from http://www.ppmi-info.org/.